 Quora – a Q&A platform.
 High-quality discussions characterise it.
-There are a lot of rules, and if you break it, you’ll get banned, or at least your answer won’t be published to prevent intrusive marketing.
-Look up for questions related to your blog posts or videos, answer with a short explanation and invite Quora users to find out more by giving the link to the whole material.
+There are a lot of rules, and if you break them, you’ll get banned, or at least your answer won’t be published to prevent intrusive marketing.
+Lookup for questions related to your blog posts or videos, answer with a short explanation, and invite Quora users to find out more by giving the link to the whole material.

 Reddit – for people interested in new technologies, probably with higher education and good job.
-At the beginning just like and comment other posts to get familiar with the portal.
-Then start posting on your own, but still react on other posts to get closer with a community.
+In the beginning, just like and comment on other posts to get familiar with the portal.
+Then start posting on your own, but still react to other posts to get closer with a community.

 Hacker News – a platform for developers.
 Short message and link.
 That’s all they need to be up-to-date with the latest news in their field.

-Flipboard – an app which works like a newspaper.
+Flipboard – an app that works like a newspaper.
 Its users upload links to external pages, so you can get all the news in one place and personalise your feed with your interests.
 Content that you share here also has to be valuable, and it can be delivered to your audience by creating a magazine and gather your articles.
-The latest version of Flipboard gives intelligent magazines which are tailored for the particular users.
+The latest version of Flipboard gives intelligent magazines that are tailored for particular users.